Affordable, Not Cheap

 Who It’s For: Mercedes makes no bones about the fact that the A-Class is meant to be a new gateway to the brand for young professionals, hopefully luring as many away as possible from similar entry-level luxury models on the market.
 Its brand strategy aside, I think the car’s for anyone who would simply want a well-equipped, attractive small car no matter what their demo happens to be.

-Watch Out For: It won’t take much effort to turn what will likely start as a $30,000 car — the price isn’t disclosed yet — into a nearly $50,000 car, once you start ticking off the boxes.
+Watch Out For: It won’t take much effort to turn the $32,500 base price – $34,500 base price for all-wheel-drive models – into a nearly $50,000 car, once you start ticking off the boxes.
 That’s to be expected, though, and ultimately it’s probably still worth it to most buyers.
 Also, despite being highly intuitive, systems like MBUX still require a bit of configuration and a few days grasping their logic and their own preferences for how they like to be used.
 There’s a lot going on in this car, even beyond MBUX, so there’ll be a learning curve.

 Alternatives: Prediction: Entry-level luxury will be the new premium battleground.
 Given that Mercedes rolled out the new MBUX entertainment system in their most affordable product, that could prompt other companies to start introducing top-shelf tech farther down the lineup to draw in younger buyers.
 The A-Class’s closest competitors: